alexsohn/homebridge-wyze-connected-home-op/README.md

 # homebridge-wyze-connected-home-op

-This plugin adds support for Wyze Connected Home devices to [Homebridge](https://github.com/homebridge/homebridge).
+This plugin adds support for Adaptive Lighting to the Wyze Connected Home plugin by RMCob.

-This plugin is an actively maintained fork of misenhower's original [Wyze Homebridge Plugin](https://github.com/misenhower/homebridge-wyze-connected-home) project.

-## Supported Devices
-- Light Bulb
-- Color Bulb (Mesh Light)
-- Plug
-- Outdoor Plug
-- V1 Contact Sensor
-- V1 Motion Sensor
-- Lock

-For more information about our version updates, please check our [change log](CHANGELOG.md).

 ## Configuration